CutyDragon/Lizzie-AI-Agent/README.md

 ### Core Functionality
 1. **Listening for Mentions**:
-   - Cyria continuously monitors your Twitter account for mentions and financial-related queries.
+   - Lizzie continuously monitors your Twitter account for mentions and financial-related queries.
    - It ensures no duplicate responses by checking `replied_mentions.txt`.
 2. **Providing Financial Advice**:
    - The `content_generator.py` script uses AI to generate contextually accurate financial advice or information.
 3. **Posting Financial Tips**:
-   - Cyria regularly posts financial tips or market insights, either scheduled or dynamically generated.
+   - Lizzie regularly posts financial tips or market insights, either scheduled or dynamically generated.
 4. **Logging Activity**:
    - All interactions, including tweets and replies, are logged in `bot.log` for review and troubleshooting.